 The sheer volume of people in one place on Everest at any one time is looking more dangerous than ever.

-The avalanche off the West Ridge of Everest into the Khumbu Icefall in 2014, resulted in 16 deaths.
+Looking back over just the last few years, the avalanche off the West Ridge of Everest into the Khumbu Icefall in 2014, resulted in 16 deaths.
 The earthquake driven avalanche in 2015 killed 19 at Everest Base Camp.

 The human tragedy and loss in those moments was immense, and condolences to all those involved.
-As we start into the 2019 season, perhaps looking back will also better prepare us for the new challenges of the heights?

 With the rising crowds, the traditional dangers of individual risk on Everest: falling off, altitude, ice hitting a single climber or two, are at the same level as always.
 Or perhaps a bit greater due to the rapidity changing conditions on Everest with climate change.